-While historical spending on public infrastructure projects has been comparatively more stable as governmental appropriations and expenditures are typically less interest rate-sensitive than private sector spending, we experienced a slight retraction in aggregates product line shipments to this infrastructure market after uncertainty regarding the solvency of the federal highway bill in 2014.
-We were not able to get any certainty on the availability of federal infrastructure funding until late 2015, but the funding that was enacted had very little impact during 2016.
-This time lag with commencement of federal infrastructure funding was accompanied by a reduction in some states' investment in highway maintenance.
+While historical spending on public infrastructure projects has been, comparatively, more stable as governmental appropriations and expenditures are typically less interest rate-sensitive than private sector spending, we experienced a slight retraction in aggregates product line shipments to the infrastructure market after uncertainty regarding the passage of a federal highway bill in 2014.
+Contractors were not able to get any long-term certainty on the availability of federal infrastructure funding until late 2015 with the enactment of a new federal highway bill.